-The webphone doesn't have any web server related runtime, thus you can host the webphone as a static website or exactly as you do hosting simple png files.
-Just copy the webphone folder to your webserver path and access any html (the included index.html, softphone.html, click2call.html or html's from the samples folder or write your own custom html.
+The webphone is a client side library and, it doesn't have any web server related runtime, thus you can host the webphone as a static website (exactly as you do hosting simple html or png files for example).

+Just copy the webphone folder to your webserver path and access any js (to be loaded into your custom html or js files) or html files from there (the included index.html, softphone.html, click2call.html or html's from the samples folder or write your own custom.
 Of course, you can also use a runtime such as PHP or .NET and integrate the webphone library as you wish).